-- The EC's decision that "Greek yogurt" could not be used on products produced outside of Greece despite the fact that the term is not protected by a geographical indication, nor even a TSG, and has become a widely used term to describe a type of high-protein yogurt. - Efforts by the Italian government to bar the use of the colors of the Italian flag on labels (despite no unique proprietary rights to use the colors red, green and white) and the common marketing practice of making reference to the country from which a particular style of food initially originated. - This puts at risk products named in an Italian government report as inappropriately asserting an Italian connection including: Wishbone Italian Salad Dressing, Progresso Italian Wedding Soup, Rita's Italian Ice or Chef Boyardee Spaghetti & Meatballs are surely not confusing consumers as to their origin, Italian claims to the contrary.
+- The EC's decision that "Greek yogurt" could not be used on products produced outside of Greece despite the fact that the term is not protected by a geographical indication, nor even a TSG, and has become a widely used term to describe a type of high-protein yogurt. - Efforts to bar the use of the colors of the Italian flag on labels (despite no unique proprietary rights to use the colors red, green and white) and the common marketing practice of making visual reference to the country from which a particular style of food initially originated. - This puts at risk products named in an Italian government report as inappropriately asserting an Italian connection including: Wishbone Italian Salad Dressing, Progresso Italian Wedding Soup, Rita's Italian Ice or Chef Boyardee Spaghetti & Meatballs are surely not confusing consumers as to their origin, Italian claims to the contrary.

 In sum, we reject the EU's continued efforts to monopolize the use of common names on behalf of its member states.
 Their actions are particularly galling given the large trade deficit between the U.S. and the EU in food and agricultural products, by which the EU blocks access for many of these products to its market while profiting tremendously off its sales of those same foods to the U.S. market.

-The U.S. offers a large and lucrative market to European producers of the products in question; it is entirely unacceptable that the EU response to this has been to predatorily work to restrict the sale of common American-made products all around the world
+The U.S. offers a large and lucrative market to European producers of the products in question; it is entirely unacceptable that the EU response to this has been to predatorily work to restrict the sale of common American-made products all around the world.
+The U.S. should take further steps to more effectively combat the EU's increasing escalation of its "quality system schemes" to limit fair competition from American suppliers.